Planning and Construction Lawyer

 Contact us to coordinate an urgent legal consultation.
 We will immediately submit a request to cancel the demolition order or, at the very least, delay administrative proceedings.

 Real estate, planning, and construction at Adv.
-Mor & Co. is a department that has a great deal of experience in both real estate transactions and planning and construction procedures.
+Mor & Co.
+Is a department that has a great deal of experience in both real estate transactions and planning and construction procedures.

 Professional legal support is the value that leads the firm in real estate transactions and planning and construction procedures, and this in order to bring both to the desired and most efficient result for the client.